 Nutrition During Pregnancy

 Keep in mind these tips when trying to conceive.

 Fertility declines sharply from 35 years of age.
 The chances of genetic abnormalities and pregnancy complications also increase.

 Babies born to smokers tend to have lower birth weight, slower growth, higher risk of asthma and breathing problems.
-Your pregnancy will also have an increased risk of complications.
+The pregnancy can also be associated with an increased risk of complications.
 This applies for passive smoking too!

 Do: Quit smoking.
 Encourage your partner and family members to stop smoking as well.

 It's important to keep prior medical conditions like diabetes, hypertension, epilepsy, anaemia and others under control to ensure a healthy pregnancy.

 Do: Visit a gynaecologist early on to discuss your chance of conception and assess your pregnancy risks, if any.
 It would be helpful to bring you and your partner's medical and immunisation history during the consultation as well if available.

 Getting the right vaccinations before you conceive is crucial to protecting you and your baby during pregnancy.
 Make sure you're protected against these three vaccine-preventable illnesses at least three months before you conceive: